psholtz/Java-Refresher/hw1/README.md

 Exercise the basic functionality of Java Collections.

-**<T> int sameCount(Collection<T> a, Collection<T> b)**
+**&lt;T&gt; int sameCount(Collection&lt;T&gt; a, Collection&lt;T&gt; b)**

-In the Appearances class, the static Appearances.sameCount() method takes in two collections -- A and B -- containing a generic <T> element type.
+In the Appearances class, the static Appearances.sameCount() method takes in two collections -- A and B -- containing a generic &lt;T&gt; element type.
 Assume that the T elements implement equals() and hashCode() correctly, and so may be compared and hashed.
 The elements are in no particular order.
 Every element in A appears in A one or more times, using .equals() to compare elements for equality (the standard definition of equals() for java collections).
 Likewise every element in B appears one or more times, sameCount() counts the number of elements that appear in both collections the same number of times.

 For example, with the collections {"a", "b", "a", "b", "c"} and {"c", "a", "a", "d", "b", "b", "b"} it returns 2, since the "a" and "c" appear the same number of times in both collections.
 Use hasing to compute the number of appearances efficiently.